What is anycast DNS?

 Ordinarily, an IP address functions like a street address: it specifies the one specific location where the message is going.
 But suppose a friend had multiple residences around the country.
 Imagine a letter addressed to one of her houses could go to any one of those other houses based on which one was closest to the sender, even though the letter was addressed to a house in another city.
 This is sort of how anycast routing works: one IP address can be associated with multiple locations.

-For example, a request to an IP address within the Cloudflare CDN can be responded to by any of the 180 PoPs (points of presence) Cloudflare operates, instead of one specific server.
+For example, a request to an IP address within the Cloudflare CDN can be responded to by any data center Cloudflare operates, instead of one specific server.
 For more on anycast and how a CDN can use it, see "What is anycast?"

 How does anycast DNS work?